zd3nik/SubSim/BotExamples/java/DudlyJr/README.md

 Dudly Junior
 ============

-DudlyJr is a simplified version of DudlyJr.
-DudlyJr is the same as DudlyJr with the following exceptions:
+DudlyJr is a simplified version of Dudly.
+DudlyJr is the same as Dudly with the following exceptions:

  * Custom game settings not supported.
  * Only messages related to Move, Fire, and Ping are supported.